US futures reach for gains amid surging Treasury yields: Stock market news today today

 Investors are also watching for any potential impact of elevated interest rates on corporate performance as the third quarter earnings season rolls on.

 Tesla (TSLA) CEO Elon Musk said Wednesday he was worried that higher borrowing costs would prevent customers from affording the company's electric vehicles, speaking after the company's earnings missed estimates.
-Tesla shares fell almost 8% in early trading.
+Tesla shares fell 9% in early trading.

-Meanwhile, Netflix (NFLX) shares jumped around 14% at the opening bell after the streamer posted a surge in subscriber numbers and said it will raise prices in the US.
+Meanwhile, Netflix (NFLX) shares jumped around 15% after the streamer posted a surge in subscriber numbers and said it will raise prices in the US.

 Earnings results flooded in Thursday morning, with American Airlines (AAL) shares rising as the company reported record third quarter revenue.
 AT&T (T) stock popped as the company added more wireless subscribers than Wall Street had expected.